 We get introduced to art from a very early age.
 As soon as we step into our school, art becomes a part of our life.
-For many it becomes a personal habit and over the time they turn their art into craft.
+For many, it becomes a personal habit and over time they turn their art into the craft.
 As we start our journey towards illustration trying using chubby markers which actually works for headings and rough sketches.
 But slowly heading forward, the parameters of artistic choices change significantly according to our age, taste and the artistic choice that we make.

 Markers play an important role in giving any craft a professional look.
 And Sharpie oil-based markers have earned a name for itself for being the best oil-based paint marker in the market.
-In this article the use of oil-based paint markers for craft projects, their benefits over other markers, usage in wood craft projects, other projects that one can do with oil based markers has been discussed.
+In this article, the use of oil-based paint markers for craft projects, their benefits over other markers, usage in wood craft projects, other projects that one can do with oil based markers have been discussed.

 Before going into the details here is a list of options from Sharpie oil based markers that you can choose from for your projects.
-If you want the details keep reading this article, I hope you will get all the details regarding Sharpie and oil-based markers for that matter.
+If you want the details to keep reading this article, I hope you will get all the details regarding Sharpie and oil-based markers for that matter.

-Sharpie 37371PP Oil-Based Paint Markers, Fine Point, Assorted Colors, 1 Blister Pack with 5 Markers, Total of 5 Markers.
+Best Sharpie Markers: Sharpie 37371PP Oil-Based Paint Markers, Fine Point, Assorted Colors, 1 Blister Pack with 5 Markers, Total of 5 Markers.

 Sharpie Paint Marker Fine Point Oil Based All 15 Color Set